davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

      The addresses of `days` (0x458 == 1112) and `ptr` (0x8A2C == 35372) are first printed.
 This is followed by printing the contents of `ptr`, which unsurprisingly, stores the address of `days`, (0x458 == 1112).

-- *Important:* In the examples above, we demonstrated that the `&` address-of operator returns only the address of the *first byte* of the associated variable.
+5. *Important:* In the examples above, we demonstrated that the `&` address-of operator returns only the address of the *first byte* of the associated variable.
 For instance, `&days` returns simply `0x458`, even though `days` occupies the next three bytes as well.
 When we de-reference `*ptr` on **Line 8** and **Line 12**, the system was smart enough to know that the next three bytes are part of `days`'s value.
 How does the system know **exactly three** more bytes (and not zero, or one, or seven, or a hundred) trailed first byte of `days`?
     -  **Answer: This is why we declare types!** When you declared `days` to be an `int`, the C compiler knows it needs to reserve 4 bytes, and any references to it always requires 4 bytes to be read.

-- **Exercises (ungraded)**
+6. **Exercises (ungraded)**

     - Suppose we know that a pointer to an int (`int*`) occupies 4 bytes on my machine.
 We can verify this by calling `sizeof(int*)`.
 What would the size be for a pointer to a `char`, or a pointer to a `double`, or a pointer to some `struct` on my machine? **(Ans: All 4 bytes.
 Pointers are nothing more than addresses, so it doesn't matter what kind of data you're pointing to.)**

-  - You can also create a pointer to a `void` data type, which seems odd at first.
+    - You can also create a pointer to a `void` type, which seems odd.
 Do some searching on the web, and figure out what a `void*` pointer means, and why it's useful.
+Declare a `void*` pointer.
+Can you point it at an int?
+A char?
+A struct?
 (Hint: Think generics in Java).

 ##### Part 3: Pointer Operators: `&` and `*`
 Let's put everything together.